 “These are the kind of people you have to bring into the market if this is to succeed,” says Corzo.
 “Unfortunately, the Kyoto Protocol – and even the voluntary market – is geared to larger projects, and the result is that local people can’t take advantage of the opportunity.”

-The Sierra Gorda also acts as a massive water filter for downstream areas and supports valuable biodiversity, so one year after selling her first tranche of carbon offsets Corzo decided to investigate the possibility of getting the project’s existing highland reforestation efforts certified to CCB and expanding into other ecosystem services
+The Sierra Gorda also acts as a massive water filter for downstream areas and supports valuable biodiversity, so one year after selling her first tranche of carbon offsets Corzo decided to investigate the possibility of getting the project’s existing highland reforestation efforts certified to CCB and expanding into other ecosystem services.

 The Katoomba Incubator

-In 2007, Corzo contacted Jacob Olander, Director of the Katoomba Incubator
+In 2007, Corzo contacted Jacob Olander, Director of the Katoomba Incubator for advice.

 A project of environmental non-profit Forest Trends (publisher of Ecosystem Marketplace), the Incubator supports carbon projects it believes can contribute to the body of knowledge available to local stakeholders – which is also part of Corzo’s mission.